tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 ```

 This essentially iterates through the list an element at a time, similar to a
-loop in an imperative language.
+loop.

-We can also write queries:
+It can also handle variables in the list:

 ```prolog
 ?- member(5, [6, 8, X, 1, 15]).